Friuli-Venezia Giulia Wine

 FAQs About Friuli-Venezia Giulia Wine

-Friuli-Venezia Giulia is best known for its white wines, particularly Friulano, Ribolla Gialla, Pinot Grigio, and Sauvignon Blanc.
-The region also produces distinctive reds like Refosco and Schioppettino, as well as innovative orange wines and sweet specialties.
+Friuli-Venezia Giulia is best known for dry white wines, especially from Friulano, Ribolla Gialla, Pinot Grigio, Sauvignon Blanc, Malvasia Istriana, and Vitovska.
+The region also produces reds, orange wines, sweet wines, and sparkling wines.

-What is the best wine from Friuli-Venezia Giulia?
+What are the main wine areas in Friuli-Venezia Giulia?

 What is Friuli-Venezia Giulia known for?